krishnagopika/Pretraining/Programming.md

 This approach of using informal language to develop algoriths is called Pseudocode.
 Pseudo means fake so Pseducode translates to fakecode written in a form that humans can easily understand.

 The difference between humans and computers is that computers are very rigid and even a small mistake or deviation will not give the desired results.
 Even in high-level programming languages like Java, Python, Java-Script and C/C++ etc the programmer should follow the syntax.
 When some one starts will programming its easy to start with pseudocode.
-Because in pseudocode one has the flexibilty to create their own rules insted of following the rigid programming rules like semicolon, curly braces etc.
+Because in pseudocode one has the flexibilty to create their own rules insted of following the strict syntax rules like semicolon, curly braces etc.